syncfusion-content/blazor-docs/blazor/dashboard-layout/getting-started.md

 A dashboard layout can be rendered with the components like the chart, grids, maps, gauge, and more as a content of dashboard layout panel.

 These complex data (components) are placed as the panel content by assigning the corresponding component element as the `ContentTemplate` of the panel.
-Also, add Blazor Range Navigator component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.RangeNavigator](https://www.nuget.org/packages/Syncfusion.Blazor.RangeNavigator) and then install it.

 {% tabs %}
 {% highlight razor %}